htcondor/htcondor/docs/version-history/development-release-series-91.rst

 Release Notes:

-..
-HTCondor version 9.4.0 released on Month Date, 2021.
+- HTCondor version 9.4.0 released on December 2, 2021.

-- HTCondor version 9.4.0 not yet released.
+- This version includes all the updates from :ref:`lts-version-history-908`.

 New Features: